 This chapter describes some of the fundamental pathophysiology of skin cancer.
 I explain why ultraviolet radiation (UVR) causes erythema, and why we can use erythema as a biomarker for DNA damage and skin cancer.
 You will never think about sunburn or freckles the same way again.
-As ever, you might want to check out the video first and consolidate by then reading the text, but it does not matter which order you follow.
+As ever, you might want to check out the one minute video first, watch the longer video, and then consolidate these by reading the full explanations in the text.

 Ultraviolet radiation causes erythema and sunburn